umddb/cmsc724-spring2022/Assignment-3/README.md

 ### Installing Spark

-As before, we have modified the VagrantFile in the top-level directory directory.
 Since the Spark distribution is large, we ask you to download that directly from the Spark website.

 1. Download the Spark package at http://spark.apache.org/downloads.html.
 We will use **Version 3.2.0, Pre-built for Hadoop 3.3 or later**.
 2. Move the downloaded file to the `Assignment-3/` directory (so it is available in '/data/Assignment-3'), and uncompress it using: